What I Learned from My Recent Course Development Experience

 In the spring 2024 semester, I had the privilege to develop and teach a brand new undergraduate course at UBC: Biology of Cannabis – BIOL 348.
 This wasn’t my first time developing or teaching a course; prior to coming to UBC I was a biology faculty at a community college in Los Angeles, where my heavy teaching load also involved the design of several courses.
 Nevertheless, BIOL 348 presented a new challenge for me.

-For the past five years I’ve served as a Science Education Specialist in the Botany department at UBC, where I have been able to greatly expand my understanding of the theory and practice of undergraduate biology education.
+For the past six years I’ve served as a Science Education Specialist in the Botany department at UBC, where I have been able to greatly expand my understanding of the theory and practice of undergraduate biology education.
 With many new pedagogical strategies now in my teaching toolkit, I saw BIOL 348 as an opportunity to put all of my knowledge, skills, and expertise into practice, kind of like a capstone project.

 And I did – I put everything I knew, and I mean everything, into developing and teaching the course.
 Big or small, every course design and teaching decision I made was grounded in inclusive, student-centered, and evidence-based best practices.